goatryan/ostickets-prereqs/README.md

  <p>
-  Next you can reload IIS (restart)
+  Next, you can reload IIS (restart)
   Go to sites-> Default-> osTicket
-  - On the right hand side, click "Browse *:80"
+  - On the right-hand side, click "Browse *:80"

 <img src="https://imgur.com/InPkYmk.png">